JavierdiazS/Fruit-Infection-Disease/README.md

 ## Repo structure

 The project has the following structure:
-- `notebook/`: `.ipynb` notebooks for data eploration, training models and ensembling.
+- `notebook/`: `.ipynb` notebook for data eploration, training models and ensembling.
 - `webapp/`: Contains the `.html` and the command to run the web from the local server.
 Along with the `.json` of the latest model.

 ## Contributing